 - Behaviour change Cheshire East is a heavily car dependent area which will require a significant shift in behaviours for residents to switch to active travel options.
 This change may occur quicker or lower than desired but will rely on a trusted infrastructure system to encourage the change. - Technology changes Council policies will need to stay flexible enough to allow for the consideration of new innovative technologies.
 Stakeholders will need to stay on top of emerging changes. - Level of coordination For the transport sector in particular, it requires increased coordination between different stakeholders as people do not move just within the borough but also to neighbouring local authorities.
-Understand where the demand is for travel will be important and ensuring that there are low carbon options available for those commutes. - Supporting infrastructure There are concerns about a lack of supporting infrastructure and services e.g. roads not suitable for cycling, EV charging points and lack of public transport.
+Understand where the demand is for travel will be important and ensuring that there are low carbon options available for those commutes.

-3.4 Transport Action Plan Priority Actions
+3.4 Transport Action Plan